 There are 2 main types of RMS, along with some less common types.

-Embryonal rhabdomyosarcoma (ERMS) usually affects children in their first 5 years of life, but it is the most common type of RMS at all ages.
+ERMS usually affects children in their first 5 years of life, but it can occur at older ages as well.

 Two subtypes of ERMS, botryoid and spindle cell rhabdomyosarcomas, tend to have a better prognosis (outlook) than the more common conventional form of ERMS.

-Alveolar rhabdomyosarcoma (ARMS) typically affects all age groups equally.
-It makes up a larger portion of RMS in older children and teens than in younger children (because ERMS is less common at older ages).
+ARMS typically affects all age groups equally.
+It makes up a larger portion of RMS in older children, teens, and adults than in younger children (because ERMS is less common at older ages).

-Anaplastic rhabdomyosarcoma (formerly called pleomorphic rhabdomyosarcoma) is an uncommon type that occurs in adults but is very rare in children.
+Anaplastic rhabdomyosarcoma (also called pleomorphic rhabdomyosarcoma) is an uncommon type that occurs mainly in adults and is very rare in children.

 Some doctors also group undifferentiated sarcomas with the rhabdomyosarcomas.
 Using lab tests, doctors can tell that these cancers are sarcomas, but the cells don’t have any features that help classify them further.